+-- ditto, for English.

-11. Gold Medals were awarded to the under-mentioned Candidates :--- ditto, for Mathematics.
+-- ditto, for Mathematics.

-C. A. Hope, Gold Medal, for Latin. for English. ditto,

 A. W. Garrett, Gold Medal, for Greek.

 George Parramore, Gold Medal, for Drawing.

-Second Prizes, of the value of £5 each, were also awarded to-

-C A. Hope, for Greek.
+Second Prizes, of the value of £5 each, were also awarded to- C -A. Hope, for Greek.
 George Parramore, for Mathematics.
 Alfred Garrett, for English and for Latin.

-12. The Examiners, in summing up the results of the Examination, report---
+12. The Examiners, in summing up the results of the Examination, report-

 "The high position assumed by those who have passed is most gratifying.
 Those who have failed are all young, and have ample time before them; indeed, some of them could hardly, at their age, have expected success.
 Another year's preparation, particularly after the experience of this Examination, may well fit them to occupy as high a position as their more fortunate rivals of to-day.
-Their work is now deficient in accuracy and precision: this defect they will best remedy by frequent and careful writing; and one thing we would wish to impress upon those who may be Candidates, either for the Acception of fortunate a for the Schleurbin in fortune users.
-Associate of Arts Degree or for the Scholarship, in future years,-namely, that a few subjects well and thoroughly studied are far more useful, both as an exercise for the mind, and for success in an Examination, than many things superficially learnt.
+Their work is now deficient in accuracy and precision: this defect they will best remedy by frequent and careful writing; and one thing we would wish to impress upon those who may be Candidates, either for the Associate of Arts Degree or for the Scholarship, in future years,-namely, that a few subjects well and thoroughly studied are far more useful, both as an exercise for the mind, and for success in an Examination, than many things superficially learnt.

 "One word for ourselves, and we have done.
 We have endeavoured to set forth clearly the principles by which we have been guided, and the standard which we have adopted.
-Some may imagine that our aim has been fixed too high : we can only say, that we have endeavoured to adopt, as nearly as possible, the English standard for the Degree of Associate of Arts.
+Some may imagine that our aim has been fixed too high: we can only say, that we have endeavoured to adopt, as nearly as possible, the English standard for the Degree of Associate of Arts.
 Had we now adopted a lower, to raise it hereafter would have been nearly impossible.
 Our desire has been-and we consider that that desire should be shared by the Council, and by all who are interested in education-that the Degree of Associate of Arts should not be a mere empty title, but should be the reward of fair ability, steady application, accurate and well digested knowledge."